Delaware Court Records

 Can a DUI Be Expunged in Delaware?

-No, there are no statutory provisions for the expungement of DUI convictions in Delaware.
-However, the expungement of non-convictions can be obtained under section 4372 (b) and 4374 (h) of the Delaware expungement law.
-Moreover, the Delaware Division of Motor Vehicles may keep DUI convictions on an individual’s driving record for a minimum of 5 years.
+No, Delaware law does not provide statutory provisions for expungement of DUI convictions.
+However, individuals may obtain non-conviction expungement for DUI records under sections 4372 (b) and 4374 (h) of the Delaware expungement law.
+Additionally, the Delaware Division of Motor Vehicles keeps DUI convictions on an individual’s driving record for a minimum of five years.

 What constitutes a Violation in Delaware?